Researching British Home Children

 British Isles Family History Society of Greater Ottawa

-Contact the BIFHSGO through their web site for an information on Middlemore Children they might have.
+Contact the BIFHSGO through their web site for an information they might have.

 BHC Who Died in the First World War